Continuous deployment of containerized applications using GitLab

 - Get a service account token.

-- Save the token: you need it for the next steps.
+- Save the token, as you will need it in the next steps.

 To connect your Yandex Managed Service for Kubernetes cluster to GitLab, create a GitLab Agent